-Ultimately, the user will make a snap judgement about the quality of your apps simply based on their first impressions of the design.
+Ultimately, the user will make a snap judgment about the quality of your apps simply based on their first impressions of the design.
 This user behavior isn’t limited to app stores and is applicable to any website.

-If I only had one piece of advice to communicate on custom app store design, it would be this: Build in iterations, only design for the initial version and keep it simple.
+If I only had one piece of advice to communicate on custom app store design, it would be this: Build-in iterations, only design for the initial version and keep it simple.
 Well, that was three pieces of advice but that’s ok.